A common misconception about personal injury cases is that most of them are resolved in…

 However, no matter how safe of a driver you believe you are, there can be the possibility of unexpected things happening on the road.
 Being a defensive driver will allow one to better anticipate unforeseen obstacles on the road to prevent accidents.

-What are some immediate dangers if I were to swerve then hit unexpected objects on the road?
+What are some immediate dangers if I were to swerve rather than hit unexpected objects on the road?

 Although it may seem like common sense, at the moment, swerving to avoid an unexpected object on the road can be far more deadly and dangerous.
 In addition, if your vehicle were to collide with another or with a pedestrian, the insurance company may find you at fault.
 It’s human instinct to want to be able to avoid hitting an object in the road in front of you.
 The potential outcomes of swerving include the following: